Yonas650/Blackjack/README.md

-Yonas650

-Homework #5-One Hand of Blackjack (Client Side JavaScript)
+One Hand of Blackjack (Client Side JavaScript)